cgogn/cgogn.github.io/index.md

 }
 ```

-Of course, things becomes much more interesting and reusable when the function takes the map and a Mask, and can describe its processing without even knowing how the Mask is altering the traversal:
+Of course, things become much more interesting and reusable when the function takes the map and a Mask, and describes its processing without even knowing how the Mask is altering the traversal:
 ```c++
 template <typename MASK>
 void print_faces(const CMap2& map, const MASK& mask)